-The New Day Center has a Computer Learning Center to give homeless and low income people access to computers, email, telephones, word processing, a copier, an address to receive mail, referral services to community resources and case management to provide advocacy services.
+The New Day Center has a computer learning center, which provides guests access to computers, email, telephones, word processing, a copier and an email address to receive mail.
+We also offer referrals to community resources and case management to provide advocacy.

-In addition to the Computer Learning Center, the New Day Center provides assistance with the following areas:
+In addition to the computer lab, the New Day Center provides assistance with the following areas:

-- Individualized Resume’ Development which can include writing, typing, editing, and printing of resumes, assistance with online job searching, online application assistance, Interviewing skills, and Job Development with the help of Will County’s Job Force Development Council, IDES and Illinois Skills Match.
+- Job search assistance.
+This can include help writing, typing, editing, and printing resumes; assistance with online job searches and applications; and assistance with interviewing skills and job development through Will County’s Job Force Development Council, IDES and Illinois Skills Match.

 - Substance abuse education and counseling

-- Housing information and assistance with applications and local rental units.
-Specialized intakes are utilized for homeless individuals with disabilities and veterans
+- Housing information and assistance with rental applications.
+Specialized intakes are available for veterans and people with disabilities

-- Medical and social referral assistance to community medical facilities and social service agencies in the area.
+- Medical and social referrals to medical facilities and social service agencies

-The MorningStar Mission Ministries Program is designed to show the love of Jesus Christ to homeless families; i.e., married couples with children, single females, single females with children and single males with children.
-This is done by providing shelter, food, clothing, case management, classes, and support groups.
-The purpose of the program is to encourage growth and change while fostering healthy, productive living in a safe environment that restores dignity and healing.
+Our women and family center is designed to show the love of Jesus Christ to homeless families.
+We serve married couples with children, single women, single women with children and single men with children.
+This is done by providing shelter, food, clothing, case management, classes and support groups.
+Our purpose is to encourage growth and change, while fostering healthy, productive living in a safe environment that restores dignity and promotes healing.